 Significance is determined by need

 Thank-you for being part of this journey,

-For the last two sessions (or modules) we looked at some basic definitions.
+For the last two units, we looked at some basic definitions.
 To finish up this section we will examine what “Critical Race Theory” means.

 "Critical Race Theory” (CRT) actually is an academic concept, mostly taught in law schools, that studies U.S. policies and institutions.
 It started in the 1970s as a framework for legal analysis, when law professors including Harvard Law School’s Derrick Bell, Alan Freeman, Kimberlé Crenshaw, Richard Delgado, Patricia J. Williams, and Cheryl Harris (for those who use the internet see: “Whitness as Property” in the Harvard Law Review https://tools4racialjustice.net/wp-content/uploads/2021/10/harvard-review-on-race.pdf), began exploring how race and racism have shaped American law and society.
 A good example is when, in the 1930s, government officials literally drew lines around areas deemed poor financial risks, often explicitly due to the racial composition of inhabitants.
 Banks subsequently refused to offer mortgages to Black people in those areas.
 (For those who use the internet see: https://tools4racialjustice.net/tag/housing/ and https://tools4racialjustice.net/tag/racial-covenants/) CRT does not attribute racism to white people as individuals or even to entire groups of people.